A Guide to Visiting Denali National Park: The Best Things To Do in the Summer

 In the summertime, you can visit the dog kennels and see the dogs up close!
 Depending on the dog's personality, there are dogs fenced in pens or out in a more open space where they can get close to visitors.
 If a dog is close enough, you are able to give it a pet.

 Visiting the dog kennels was such a unique and fun experience!
-I highly recommend making some time for this, but be sure to check their hours as they tend to be limited.
+I highly recommend making some time for this, but be sure to check their hours and plan accordingly, especially if you'd like to see the demonstration.
+Demonstrations typically take place 2 or 3 times a day during the summer.

 Hiking in Denali